tesslerc/ML-Papers-TLDR/README.md

   - Instead of running a single policy and optimizing it, we generate N random policies with a slight variance between them.
 We then evaluate them.
 Finally policies are combined as a weighted average where the weight is given with respect to the score in the evaluation.
 Combination is done at the weight level in the Neural Network.
   Advantage is a highly parallel solution, where evaluation of all policies can be done in parallel.
 Also this doesn't require backpropagation, which is a compute intensive solution.
 - [Training Agent for First-Person Shooter Game with Actor-Critic Curriculum Learning](https://openreview.net/forum?id=Hk3mPK5gg)
-  - They perform curiculim learning within ViZDoom, using the actor-critic approach.
+  - They perform curriculum learning within ViZDoom, using the actor-critic approach.
   Their method uses the previous 4 images (no LSTM) as a state.
 Due to sparse reward they train the agent in domains with increasing difficulty (easy to hard), this makes sense since it is intially provided an easy to solve domain - and uses this knowledge to help it solve a harder domain once it is introduced. *Reward Shaping* - the authors note that they use reward shaping as another method to cope with sparse rewards, something to note is that reward shaping is a means of 'prior knowledge' or 'semi supervised' - it would be interesting see a solution with a more basic reward function like -X per step and +Y per kill.